Ola Abu Al Ghaib

-Ola Abu Al Ghaib or Ola Abualghaib (علا أبو الغيب) is a Palestinian disability rights advocate.
-In August 2019, she was appointed Manager of the Technical Secretariat of the United Nations Partnership on the Rights of Persons with Disabilities (UNPRPD).
+Ola Abu Al Ghaib or Ola Abualghaib (علا أبو الغيب) is a globally recognized disability rights advocate.
+In August 2019, she was appointed Director of the Technical Secretariat of the Global Disability Fund, formerly the United Nations Partnership on the Rights of Persons with Disabilities (UNPRPD).

-Abu Al Ghaib led the organization's development and implementation of the Strategic Operational Framework (SOF) for 2020–2025, which positions the United Nations Partnership on the Rights of Persons with Disabilities Multi-Partner Trust Fund (UNPRPD MPTF) as a key player in supporting countries advancing disability inclusion.
-Under her direction, over 40 joint programmes have been launched and approved across five regions.
+Dr. Abualghaib led the organization's development and implementation of the Strategic Operational Framework (SOF) for 2020–2025 and 2025-2030, positioning the Fund as a key global partner advancing disability inclusion.
+Under her direction, over 100 million USD has been invested in over 100 countries across five regions.

-Abu Al Ghaib was featured in Apolitical's Gender Equality Top 100 list of the most influential people in global policy in 2019.
+Abualghaib was featured in Apolitical's Gender Equality Top 100 list of the most influential people in global policy in 2019.

 Early life and education

 Born in Nablus, West Bank, Palestine, Abu Al Ghaib was twelve when she lost the use of her legs.
 Owing to these life-changing circumstances, she was forced to stay home for three years without schooling.
 When nearby schools declined to enroll her due to her health conditions, she moved to Bethlehem, where she enrolled in a private school.
 Initially an observational student, she was officially accepted after earning the highest marks in her class.

 During high school, Abu Al Ghaib worked with the physiotherapy department at Bethlehem University to include disabled characters in a few well-known children's stories.
 She was awarded a scholarship from the Palestinian Ministry of Social Affairs and a German organization for the disabled in recognition of her active role within the disabled students' community in Palestine.

-Abu Al Ghaib went on to obtain a bachelor's degree in English Literature and Education from Bethlehem University, a master's degree in project management from Bir Zeit University at Ramallah, a master's degree in Power, Participation and Social Change Institute of Development Studies from Sussex University, and a Ph.D. in Social Protection Policies and Disabilities in Lower Middle-Income Countries from East Anglia University.
+Abu Al Ghaib went on to obtain a bachelor's degree in English Literature and Education from Bethlehem University, a master's degree in project management from Bir Zeit University at Ramallah, a master's degree in Power, Participation and Social Change Institute of Development Studies from Sussex University, and a Ph.D. in Social Protection Policies and Disabilities in Lower Middle-Income Countries from the University of East Anglia.